cosmos/sdk-tutorials/academy/my-own-chain/create-message.md

 * Your game objects have been defined in storage.
 * You prevented a simple CRUD to set the objects straight from transactions.

-So now you need a message to instruct the checkers blockchain to create a game.
+Now you need a message to instruct the checkers blockchain to create a game.
 This message needs to:

 * Not specify the creator: this is implicit because it shall be the signer of the message.
 * Not specify the ID of the game because the system uses an incrementing counter.
 On the other hand, the server needs to return the newly created ID value since the eventual value cannot be known before the transaction is included in a block and the state computed.
 Call this `idValue`.